Skip to content

 tsx

-import { enableDevTools } from 'flexium/advanced'
+import { enableDevTools } from 'flexium/core'

 if (process.env.NODE_ENV === 'development') {